 Waikato-Tainui aspires to have waters that are drinkable, swimmable, and fishable with the water quality at least at the level it was when Kiingi Taawhiao composed his maimai aroha.
-The ability to have drinkable and
+The ability to have drinkable and fishable water is limited by a number of factors such as the concentrations of E. coli, eutrophication, suspended sediments, arsenic and mercury.

-I ngaa waa o mua ae, engari teenei waa e mate mate haere ngaa roto kia tika ngaa mahi huri awhio ngaa roto te hoki whakaora raaua tahi me ngaa rawa taonga Maaori hoki.
+I ngaa waa o mua ae, engari teenei waa e mate mate haere ngaa roto kia tika ngaa mahi huri awhio ngaa roto te hoki whaka ora raaua tah me ngaa rawa taonga Maaori hokii.

-The place or resource is a venue or repository for Maaori cultural practices and spiritual values.
+The place or resource is a venue or repository for Maaori cultural practices and spiritual values